raeedcho/temper/README.md

 ## Case options

 The temper should be compatible with any case that works on the chocofi.
-The pictures above show a minimal case using only a laser-cut acrylic backplate (design [here](case/temper-bottomplate.svg)), held on by M2 screws and brass standoffs.
+The pictures above show a minimal case using only a laser-cut acrylic backplate (SVG design [here](case/temper-bottomplate.svg)), held on by M2 screws and brass standoffs.
+It's also possible to add an FR-4 switch plate (KiCAD design [here](case/top-plate)), which helps keep the switches stable in the hot-swap sockets.

 Another option is the [temper gasket case](https://github.com/calerouxz/TemperKB-case), designed specifically for the temper by [calerouxz](https://github.com/calerouxz).
-The gasket case is more complex than the simple acrylic backplate, but has a more polished final look and feel.
+The gasket case is more complex than the simple acrylic backplate and FR-4 switch plate, but has a more polished final look and feel.

 ## Why "temper"?